-Kanna paused for another moment—and then she decided that it was as good a question as any.
+Kanna hesitated one last time—and then she decided that it was as good a question as any.
 “Who is Goda Brahm?”

-The answer was just as plain, came out of Lila’s mouth as if she were offering a bit of casual small talk: “Goda is a member of the Flower Cult.”
+The answer was just as plain, and it came out of Lila’s mouth as if she were offering a bit of casual small talk: “Goda is a member of the Flower Cult.”

-Kanna took in a sharp breath, stared at Lila wide-eyed, couldn’t help but lean across the table with alarm.
+Taking in a sharp breath, Kanna stared at Lila wide-eyed.
+She couldn’t help but lean across the table with alarm.
 “The death cult?
 The one that came out of the Outerland?
 Are you sure?
 How do you know?”

 At this, Lila’s smile grew wider.
 “I’m the one who converted her, child.”

 “Yes.
 Goda converted in the desert shortly after she set out on her own as a porter.
 She had discovered a pre-Maharan shrine on accident and had been spooked by its power.
 The experience of seeing the Nothing underneath the snakes changed her so profoundly that she wandered in the wilderness for days, unable to eat or sleep.
 She stumbled into a nearby town, where I happened to live at the time.
-Since I was the only one there who could speak her language and the villagers were afraid of her, they sent her to my house.
-She was sick because she hadn’t had yaw in many days—the Middlelanders have to eat it, you see; it’s a medicine to them as much as it is a poison to us—and luckily I had some to offer her.
+Since I was the only one there who could speak her language and the villagers were afraid of her, they sent me to try to reason with her.
+She was sick because she hadn’t had yaw in many days—Middlelanders have to eat it, you see; it’s a medicine to them as much as it is a poison to us—and luckily I had some to offer her.
 When she recovered, I told her the truth of what she had seen.”

 “And she trusted you?
 Just like that?”